Create cluster

 Create new key pair

-To create a key pair during cluster creation, follow these steps:
+To create a key pair during cluster creation, follow the steps below:

-- Select Create new key pair and enter the key pair name.
+- Select Create new key pair and enter a key pair name.

 - Click the [Create and download key pair] button.